-The Law Offices of Tara R. Parker, PLLC, with offices in Flint & Lansing, Michigan, provides comprehensive family law services to clients in Genesee, Ingham, Saginaw, and Bay counties, and the surrounding areas.
-Attorney Tara R. Parker is the founder and principle attorney in the firm.
+The Law Offices of Tara R. Parker, PLLC, with office in Flint, Michigan, provides comprehensive family law services to clients in Genesee, Ingham, Saginaw, and Bay counties, and the surrounding areas.
+Attorney Tara R. Parker is the founder and principal attorney in the firm.
 She is a practitioner of family law who has helped clients affordably and effectively resolve their legal disputes.
 She will work hard to ensure your rights and interests are protected through every phase of your family law case.

 Michigan Family Attorney Tara R. Parker